HIV/AIDS in South Africa: By pregnant women

 HIV prevalence among pregnant women is highest in the populous KwaZulu-Natal province (37%), and lowest in the Western Cape (13%), Northern Cape (16%) and Limpopo (18%) provinces.
 In the five other provinces (Eastern Cape, Free State, Gauteng, Mpumalanga and North West) at least 26% of women attending antenatal clinics in 2006 tested HIV-positive.

 The latest HIV data collected at antenatal clinics suggest that HIV infection levels might be levelling off, with HIV prevalence in pregnant women at 30% in 2007, 29% in 2006, and 28% in 2005.
 The decrease in the percentage of young pregnant women (15–24 years) found to be infected with HIV can be extrapolated to suggest a possible decline in the annual number of new infections.

 By age

-Between 2005 and 2008, the number of older teenagers with HIV/AIDS has nearly halved.
-Between 2002 and 2008, prevalence among South Africans over 20 years old have increased whereas the figure for those under 20 years old have dropped somewhat over the same period.
+Between 2005 and 2008, the number of older teenagers with HIV/AIDS nearly halved.
+Between 2002 and 2008, prevalence among South Africans over 20 years old increased.
+The figure for those under 20 years old dropped somewhat over the same period.

 Condom use is highest among the youth and lowest among older people.
 More than 80% of men and more than 70% of women under 25 years old use condoms, and slightly more than half of men and women aged 25–49 claim to use condoms.

 More than 30% of young adults and more than 80% of older adults are aware of the dangers posed by HIV/AIDS.
 Knowledge about HIV/AIDS is lowest among people older than 50 years—less than two-thirds know exactly what HIV/AIDS is.